ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     man ls

-Navigate like in 'less' (up,down,pgup,pgdn,g,G,/pattern,n,N,q), look up and try the following, if you don't say where, it lists files in your current directory

-    ls -l
-    ls -a
+Navigate this page using the up and down arrow keys, PageUp and PageDown, q to quit.
+In this manual page, find the following options, and then try those commands.

+    ls -l # Not specifying a directory means that the current directory will be used ls -a
     ls -l -a
     ls -la  # option 'smushing' ... when no values need specifying